 This week, we have the pleasure of having a guest blog written by Ed Hines.
-Ed will be teaching with Robbie later this year on our brand new Environment, Identity and Vision – Your Purpose and Planning on a Changing Planet course in Paris this coming November.
 In this blog, Ed explains an all too familiar phenomenon, and what you can do to combat it.

-There is a dynamic that most of us are familiar with, by which we get used to what we have, by our surroundings, and even the people around us to the point that they no longer bring us pleasure.
+There is a dynamic that most of us are familiar with – which we get used to what we have, our surroundings, and even the people around us to the point that they no longer bring us pleasure.

 Practically, there are ways off the hedonic treadmill.
 There are techniques that have been tested for millennia in both Europe and Asia that work very well to investigate and get power over these hedonic impulses which do not require any sacrifice of actual pleasure and in fact lead to greater contentment in daily life.